Skip to main content

 How to Handle Virtual Onsite Fatigue (CS New Grad)

-How do you survive a five-round virtual onsite without crashing?
+How do you survive a five-round virtual onsite interview without crashing?

 Treat the day like an athletic event.
-Pre-fuel with protein and water the morning of, schedule one real break around the midpoint, and protect the last 90 minutes of energy for whichever round is most likely to be the bar-raiser.
-Fatigue is the silent loop-killer for new grads — most candidates have the skill but spend it on round 1 and run dry by round 4.
+Pre-fuel with protein and water, schedule one real break at the midpoint, and protect your last 90 minutes for whichever round is the bar-raiser.
+A bar-raiser is a trained interviewer, common at large tech companies, whose round carries extra weight and is calibrated to hold the hiring bar consistent.
+Fatigue is the silent loop-killer: most new grads have the skill but spend it on round 1.

 Why five rounds in a chair is harder than it sounds

-A virtual onsite typically runs 4-6 hours: behavioral, two coding rounds, a system-design or technical discussion, and a hiring-manager close.
-Each round is high-stakes performance, and there's no walking-between-rooms recovery the way an in-person loop gives you.
-You're locked to a webcam, holding your face composed, while your brain solves problems at full intensity.
+A virtual onsite is a full-day, remote final-round interview that typically runs 4-6 hours: behavioral, two coding rounds, a system-design or technical discussion, and a hiring-manager close.
+That full sequence is the interview loop.
+As of the 2026 hiring cycle, the remote loop is the default for new-grad software roles, so the whole tech interview loop happens on one video call.
+There's no walking-between-rooms recovery the way an in-person loop gives you.
+You're locked to a webcam, holding your face composed, while your brain solves problems at full tilt.

-Research on cognitive load consistently shows sustained problem-solving burns glucose at a rate similar to moderate physical exercise.
-By round 4, most candidates are running on fumes — not because the question is harder, but because they've been at 100% for three straight hours.
+Research on cognitive load shows sustained problem-solving burns glucose at a rate similar to moderate physical exercise.
+Back-to-back interview rounds stack Zoom fatigue on top of that: the drain from constant eye contact, self-view, and missing in-person cues.
+By round 4, most candidates are running on fumes.
+Not because the question is harder, but because they've been at 100% for three straight hours.

 The night before